ISI-MIP/isimip-qa/README.md

                         extract only specific regions (comma seperated) -g {0,1,2}, --grid {0,1,2}
-                        Maximum dimensions of the plot grid [default: 2] -f, --force           Always run extractions
+                        Maximum dimensions of the plot grid [default: 2] -p PRIMARY, --primary PRIMARY
+                        Treat these placeholders as primary and plot them in color [default: all] -f, --force           Always run extractions
-  -l, --load            Load NetCDF datasets completely in memory --extractions-only    Run only assessments --assessments-only    Run only assessments
+  -d, --dask            Use dask to work on time chunks -l, --load            Load NetCDF datasets completely in memory --extractions-only    Run only assessments --assessments-only    Run only assessments
+  --ymin YMIN           Fixed minimal y value for plots.
+  --ymax YMAX           Fixed maximum y value for plots.
   --times TIMES         Time steps to use for maps (comma seperated) --vmin VMIN           Fixed minimal colormap value for maps.
   --vmax VMAX           Fixed maximum colormap value for maps.